 Due to the high tannin content the herb it has both astringent and antiseptic properties.

 Today’s herbal medicine employs the herb for irritable bowel syndrome (IBS), diarrhea (especially in children and the elderly), dysentery, gastro-intestinal catarrh, ulcers, colitis as well as hemorrhoids.

 Cranesbill possesses hemostatic properties and can work as an agent to stop internal hemorrhages.

 In addition, the herb is used for hemoptysis (expelling blood or bloody mucus), hematuria (presence of blood in urine) and heavy menstrual bleeding and externally to stop bleeding and heal wounds.

 As a mouthwash or gargle, the herb can be effective against thrush, inflammation of the mouth and throat, tonsillitis and toothaches.

 The fresh leaves can also be rubbed on insect stings and used as a mosquito repellant.

 It has been found that cranesbill is very active against the bacteria that cause tuberculosis.

 Both the flowers and leaves are edible but are sour or bitter in taste.
-The flowers are often used as garnish.
+The flowers are often used as a garnish.